mashaw22/Scrimba-Solo-Projects/README.md

 # Scrimba-Solo-Projects

-Below is a list of solo projects the I have completed from the Scrimba Frontend Developer Career Path.
+Below is a list of solo projects the I have completed or will be completing from the Scrimba Frontend Developer Career Path.

 1. Module 3.2 - Unit Converter
 2. Module 3.4 - Password Generator